 To style your basics up you need your key pieces, as I already mentioned.
 Those key pieces give you the ability to express your own personal style even more then you do it through your basics.
 Let’s pretend you have a red, oversized coat which you love, because you often wear reds or colorful clothing.
 It must not be totally on trend but is just your personal favorite coat in shape and color.
 That’s what makes up personal style.
 Something to mention is that your key pieces are influenced by the current fashion of course.
 This is never avoidable because we’re living in a certain decade and decades are always determined by the nowadays existing fashion.
 But key pieces aren’t the super exaggerated fashion pieces you see on the catwalks.
 They only have some aspects from color, cut or shape for example.

 Fashion pieces follow the current fashion and mostly have no longtime purpose.
 Those are the pieces which are most similar to the ones you see on the Fashion Weeks in New York, London, Berlin and Milan, redesigned at Mango, Zara or H&M. You can combine and style them however you like to and be as crazy as you allow yourself to be.

 If there ain’t any basics in your look then your wardrobe will mainly consist of key and fashion pieces.
 This is completely fine because it’s all up to you to create your own personal mix of all three.
 But what’s for sure is, that the less fashion pieces and the more high quality basic pieces you wear in your daily life, the better you contribute for a better environmental health.

-In my next post I will give you my ultimate 5-step guide to find high quality clothing.
+In the next post I will give you a ultimate 5-step guide to find high quality clothing.
 Stay in touch to not miss this one!